 Alternatively, if you can't properly access a website from one of your VPN's servers in that country, try each of the other servers in turn.
 There's no guarantee of success, but we've often found that's enough to solve the problem.

-- Check out the best free VPN services of 2018
+- Check out the best free VPN services

 Cookie cutting and more

 Replacing your IP address won't always be enough to persuade a website that you're in another location, particularly if you have an account at the site or have visited it before.

 These tactics aren't used by everyone, but it's still a good idea to check whether these website state issues might be related to your VPN problems.

 Start by logging out from a website account at the end of a normal session, then connect to your VPN and log in as normal.

 Try removing any browser state information – delete your cookies, browser history and so on – before you log in.